obigrep

 Selection based on sequence identifier (ID) #

-There are two ways to select sequences based on their identifier:
+There are two ways of selecting sequences according to their identifier:

 - Using a